CGCookie/retopoflow/docs/v4/changelist.md

 - Added Nudge, Nudge Loops, and Pinch / Magnify modes to Tweak tool
     - Nudge is now the default instead of Grab
+- Tweak and Relax now default to affecting only one mesh island at a time

 - All Retopoflow tools now respect Blender's Alt+B clipping region
     - Useful for isolating areas while working